CERG-C/CERG-C/docs/Teaching/CERG/Lava/Hazard_lava_config.md

 ## Starting QGIS

 - Search for `QGIS 3.2x` and start it.
 Depending on the computer, the version might vary between `3.20` and `3.23`.
-Please take the most advanced one.
+Please take the most recent one.

 ### Activate Q-LavHA